alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 List<IO<RiskScore>> requests = customers.Map(GetRiskScoreIO);
 ```

-Mapping still invokes `GetRiskScoreIO` once per customer, but those invocations only construct `IO` values.

 The list still determines which customers participate, but each `IO<RiskScore>` now represents one request recipe. `requests` is still a collection of recipes, not completed scores. `List<IO<RiskScore>>` is not the same as `IO<List<RiskScore>>`: one is a list of request recipes, while the other is one larger recipe that produces a list.
 A later step can combine them into `IO<List<RiskScore>>` and execute them under a chosen policy.
-The effect is no longer hidden inside an ordinary returned value.

 ## A small `IO<T>`